-Internships in Guatemala are available from the first and third Monday of each month.
-Placements are based in and around Santa Lucia Milpas Altas, just 15 minutes from Antigua.
-The locations are optimal for combining tourism activities and cultural excursions with a valuable and immersive internship experience.
+Internship programs in Guatemala begin on the first and third Monday of each month and placements are based in and around Santa Lucia Milpas Altas, just 15 minutes from Antigua.
+Project locations are conveniently situated in areas that offer a positive learning environment, while allowing participants to make the most of the many tourism and cultural activities available locally.

 This program is suitable for people who are outgoing, proactive, and comfortable in an educational setting - be it teachers, assistants or other educational staff.
 It’s recommended that participants have a knowledge of at least one elementary school subject or English teaching, in order to support local teachers with lessons.